anachronic/emacs.d/README.md

 The big exceptions here are:
 * The file `setup-eshell.el` under the `elisp` directory.
 I literally copied it from [this](https://github.com/howardabrams/dot-files/blob/master/emacs-eshell.org) file, which is under Creative Commons License.
 I do want to thank Howard, because I have learned so much from his files, and that process has absolutely helped me understand more about Emacs.
 * The `snippets` directory, which i got from [here](https://github.com/AndreaCrotti/yasnippet-snippets).
 The license is pretty permissive, but I thought I should mention it since the majority of the snippets come from there.
+* The **ibuffer** configurations in `setup-ui.el` for `ibuffer` and `ibuffer-vc` as well as the Travis CI build scripts.
+I directly copied from [Steve Purcell's](https://github.com/purcell/emacs.d) repository.
+I got some ideas out if it too, but I mostly wrote the code myself and added my own customizations for those packages.
+Everything is commented in the files, though.